 Download the PDF

 The Catholic health ministry worked tirelessly for reform of our health care system and the expansion of Medicaid.
 The enactment of the Affordable Care Act (ACA) was a huge step in the right direction, providing health care access to millions of people.
 Our work, however, is not done.
 The Supreme Court made the Medicaid expansion optional for states.
-Some state governors and legislators continue to refuse to expand their state Medicaid programs, despite evidence that expansion drastically reduces the number of uninsured and provides economic opportunities for every state.
+Thirty-one states and the District of Columbia have expanded their Medicaid programs, while state governors and legislators in nineteen states continue to refuse to do so.
+This is despite evidence that expansion drastically reduces the number of uninsured and provides economic opportunities for every state.

 Many vulnerable individuals who cannot get the health care coverage they need are left uninsured if states do not expand their Medicaid programs.
 They are low-income working parents with incomes below 138% of the poverty line, and who cannot afford private insurance.
 They are their children, who are more likely to be enrolled in programs for which they are already eligible when their parents are also covered.
 They are adults with no children who cannot get Medicaid, no matter now poor they are.
 They are of all races, but with minorities disproportionally represented.
 Under the ACA's Medicaid expansion, everyone with an income below 138% of the federal poverty level (approximately $15,800 for an individual), regardless of their age, sex or parental status, would qualify for Medicaid coverage.